 Day 12:01 am

 Recently I wandered off from a small English dwelling to a larger English city and then a small English town to have a watch-see-hear-explore of various things.
-One of which was Tales Of The Black Meadow and the collaborative Folklore Tapes Echo Of Light performance (these were part of the Wyrd Britannia Festival which I’ve mentioned earlier in A Year In The Country, see Day #9/365).
+One of which was Tales From The Black Meadow and the collaborative Folklore Tapes Echo Of Light performance (these were part of the Wyrd Britannia Festival which I’ve mentioned earlier in A Year In The Country, see Day #9/365).

 And well, blimey, I’m glad I did indeed wander off to those parts.